 D. INFORMATION TO BE PROVIDED IN YOUR PROPOSAL

-Response / Proposal Content: To facilitate evaluation, proposals should address and be organized in the order of the outline given below and include the following information:
+Response / Proposal Content: To facilitate evaluation, proposals should address and be organized in the order of the outline given below and include the following information.
+The Criteria below will be used on all Categories of Service.